COVID-19 Travel Advice

-Public Health Units can provide general information about the Quarantine Act but Canadian Border Services Agency/ Public Health Agency of Canada jointly administer the Act, so we cannot provide case/traveller-specific guidance, clearance, exemptions, etc. Please contact either of the following federal agencies for specific questions.
+The Canadian Border Services Agency and the Public Health Agency of Canada jointly administer the Quarantine Act.
+Lambton Public Health can provide general information to inform travel decisions, however we cannot provide case/traveller-specific guidance, clearance, exemptions, etc. Please contact either of the following federal agencies for specific questions:

 Public Health Agency of Canada (PHAC):

 Community transmission of COVID-19 continues in many countries.